fortran01/cookiecutter-pypackage/README.rst

     # cd out of the cookiecutter-pypackage project directory
     cd ..;pipx run cookiecutter -f --no-input cookiecutter-pypackage; cd python_boilerplate

+To generate a Python package project with your new local cookiecutter, run:

+    # Generate a Python package project
+    pipx run cookiecutter gh:fortran01/cookiecutter-pypackage

 Not Exactly What You Want?
 --------------------------